murshidazher/murshidazher/README.md

 You may know me from my work as maintainer of [trostcss](https://github.com/murshidazher/trostcss).
 We could meet after work (not possible now due to covid 🦠) or we're just starting our friendship.

-🔥 My mission is to build tools to automate my day to day process.
-I also want to grow things on the internet and let others learn from my mistakes instead of their own.
+🔥 My objective is to create tools that will help me automate my day-to-day operations.
+I also want to see things flourish on the internet and for people to learn from my failures rather than their own.

 My main projects: